AdaCore/training_material/courses/ada_essentials/080_expressions/88-expressions-intro.lab.rst

 * Requirements

-  - Prompt has three arrays of dates
-  - For each set of dates, create functions to print True/False ...
+  - For each of three arrays of dates, create functions to print True/False

     * If any date is not legal (taking into account leap years!)
     * If all dates are in the same calendar year